 As a funder, I would like to be able to recommend and monitor data repositories to be utilized in conjunction with public access plans and data management plans for the research that I am sponsoring.

-As a registry, I would like to be able to easily harvest and index attributes of data repositories to help users find the best repository for their purpose.
+As a registry, I would like to be able to easily harvest, verify and index attributes of data repositories to help users find the best repository for their purpose.

-While this is not an exhaustive list of stakeholders and potential use cases, the value of identifying and harmonizing a list of descriptive attributes of data repositories and highlighting current approaches being taken by repositories would help the community address these important challenges and move towards developing a standard for the description and interoperability of information about data repositories.
+While this is not an exhaustive list , the value of identifying and harmonizing a list of descriptive attributes of data repositories and highlighting current approaches being taken by repositories would help the community address these challenges and move towards a standard for the description and interoperability of information about data repositories based on exisitng service description standards such as schema.org.
 The statements of interest below demonstrate that there is a significant interest in this work.

 3. Engagement With Existing Work in the Area

 Many sets of attributes have been identified by different initiatives with differing scopes and motivations.[2]
-These attributes have included information about data repositories such as terms of deposit, subject classifications, geographic coverage, API and protocol support, funding models, governance, preservation services and policies, openness of the underlying infrastructure, adherence to relevant standards and certifications, and more.
+These attributes have included information about data repositories such as physical or virtual access options, terms of deposit, subject classifications, geographic coverage, API and protocol support, funding models, governance, preservation services and policies, openness of the underlying infrastructure, adherence to relevant standards and certifications, and more.
 The results of these efforts reflect the variety of stakeholders and the diversity of repository attributes of interest across different communities.
 The harmonization of a common set of repository attributes, accompanied by the rationale for these attributes, will provide the community with a clearer understanding of the needs and requirements of different communities, and this commonality can enable greater interoperability across repositories, registries, and other data infrastructures.

 4. Work Plan